henrikzujeddeloh/dotfiles/README.md

 # dotfiles

-## zsh config

-First make sure ZSH is installed: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

-Install plugins by running `zsh-plugins-install.sh` in [install](https://github.com/henrikzujeddeloh/install) repo.

-To apply the config file run `./zsh-config.sh`.

-This script deletes the current `~/.zshrc` file and creates a link to the one stored here.
+**PULL THIS REPO INTO HOME DIRECTORY!**

-## vim config
+## Usage

-To apply the config file run `./vim-config.sh`.
+Run install script to install the respective configuration.

-This script deletes the current `~/.vimrc` file and creates a link to the one stored here.
+The scripts delete the current configuration and create a new symbolic link to the configuration in this repository.

-## sshd config
+### sshd config

 Backup current sshd config file!